digitalinteraction/ScriptableThings/README.md

-# ProgrammableThings
+# ScriptableThings

-ProgrammableThings is an Arduino library for building IoT devices that can easily be reprogrammed and reconfigured by users with JavaScript.
-It introduces a new malleable layer allowing dynamic scripting on devices, instead of all functionality that is statically baked into the firmware.
-The library enables you to quickly create an API between your hardware and the JavaScript scripting layer.
-We hope this makes IoT more maintainable over time and more resilient to vanishing cloud services.
+ScriptableThings is an Arduino library for building IoT devices that can easily be reprogrammed and reconfigured by administrators or users with standards-based JavaScript.
+It introduces a new malleable layer allowing dynamic scripting on devices, instead of functionality being baked into the firmware.
+The library enables you to create an API between your hardware and the scripting layer.
+We hope this makes IoT more maintainable over time, more resilient to vanishing cloud services and more-safely hackable devices.

 ## Dependencies

 The project has no dependencies but it does bundle [QuickJS](https://bellard.org/quickjs/) for the JavaScript engine and a runtime is created on top of that.
 The HTTP logic is designed to be used with [me-no-dev/ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) so you may want to install that, but it is not required.

-ProgrammableThings currently supports ESP32 development boards, we're working on ESP8266 devices and we're interested in the RP2040 chip too.
+ScriptableThings currently supports ESP32 development boards, we're working on ESP8266 devices and we're interested in the RP2040 chip too.

 ## Install